bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
 `CONMD` sets the contour plotting mode.
 The argument mode may be entered as ABS, NEG, or POS.
-If mode is omitted, RNMR will prompt for a contour plotting mode with the current mode as the default.
-If the user accepts this default, no changes are made.
+If mode is omitted RNMR will prompt for a contour plotting mode with the current mode as a default.
 ## COSSQ
 Perform cosine squared apodization